mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A member of the group applies a Commit message by taking the following steps:

-* Verify that the `epoch` field of the enclosing MLSMessageContent is equal to the `epoch` field of the current GroupContext object
+* Verify that the `epoch` field of the enclosing MessageContent is equal to the `epoch` field of the current GroupContext object

-* Verify that the signature on the MLSMessageContent message as described in Section {{content-authentication}}.
+* Verify that the signature on the MessageContent message as described in Section {{content-authentication}}.

 * Verify that the `proposals` vector is valid as specified in {{proposal-list-validation}}.